9 Places to Cash a Check (Including Handwritten Checks)

 • 10% of the check balance

-Sometimes, non-customer bank fees can be more expensive than some of the other options mentioned here.
+Sometimes, non-customer bank fees can be more expensive than the other options mentioned here.

 A few banks only offer non-customers prepaid debit cards for cashed checks.
 This practice is relatively uncommon.
 These prepaid cards can come with monthly maintenance fees and expiration dates.
 If you receive a prepaid debit card, read the terms and conditions.